-The following example sums the salaries in each department.
+Sum the salaries in each department.

-'''

-SELECT dept_id, SUM (salary) FROM emp GROUP BY dept_id

-'''

-This statement returns one row for each distinct department ID.
+SELECT dept_id, SUM (salary) FROM emp GROUP BY dept_id This statement returns one row for each distinct department ID.
 Each row contains the department ID and the sum of the salaries of the employees in the department.